tarwn/lessthandot-hugo/blogs/content/posts/2009-07-08-a-couple-of-ways-of-getting-the-top-2-di.md

 You want to get the 2 highest amounts in that table the values 100 and 99, how would you do this?

-Let&#8217;s take a look at some posibillities, first create this table and populate it with data
+Let's take a look at some posibillities, first create this table and populate it with data

 sql
 create table TestTies (id int identity,SomeValue tinyint)